Formula One drivers from Denmark: Former drivers

 Two years later, Jac Nellemann made an attempt to qualify a customer Brabham for the 1976 Swedish Grand Prix.
 His failure to qualify ensured he was the only car entered not to start the race.
 He also entered the 1977 Swedish Grand Prix but was not present.

-Father of Kevin, Jan Magnussen made his debut in the 1995 Pacific Grand Prix as a replacement for the ill Mika Häkkinen, finishing 10th.
-Having raced in CART for 1996 he was picked up by Jackie Stewart's eponymous team for the 1997 season alongside Rubens Barrichello.
+Jan Magnussen, the father of Kevin Magnussen, made his debut in the 1995 Pacific Grand Prix as a replacement for the ill Mika Häkkinen, finishing 10th.
+Having raced in CART in 1996, he was picked up by Jackie Stewart's eponymous team for the 1997 season alongside Rubens Barrichello.
 He competed in 24 Grands Prix for the team, with his only point coming in his final race in Formula One, the 1998 Canadian Grand Prix.
-He is still an active driver today, mainly in sports cars.
+Since his retirement from Formula One, Magnussen has continued racing in other classes.

 Nicolas Kiesa made his debut at the 2003 German Grand Prix in a Minardi, following Justin Wilson's move to Jaguar.
 He competed in the final 5 races of the 2003 season, finishing all 5 but failing to score any points.
 He was replaced by Zsolt Baumgartner for 2004.